 Review 10 common data visualization interview questions and get guidance on how to answer them, as well as insight into what your interviewer is really asking.
 Explore potential careers in data visualizations and their average salaries as well.

 Data visualization is the practice of presenting information graphically using analytics tools to organize and visualize various types of information.
-These tools allow you to organize, manage, and analyze large amounts of data concisely, and then transform them into different types of visualizations so that clients, teams, and other stakeholders have a better understanding of their valuable insights.
+These tools allow you to organize, manage, and analyze large amounts of data concisely and then transform them into different types of visualizations so that clients, teams, and other stakeholders have a better understanding of their valuable insights.
 Data visualization applications empower you to move project-based decisions forward using insights gleaned from data.

 Consider these potential job roles that require an understanding of data visualization as part of the requirements for the position.
 Explore how much you can earn with a data visualization salary, too.

-Average annual base salary (US): $91,343 [1]
+Median annual total salary (US): $102,000 [1]

 A data visualization specialist is responsible for creating compelling graphics for clients or co-workers to present data in a visually appealing and easy-to-understand way.
 In this role, you’re responsible for making complex data issues digestible and understanding how to create visuals that adhere to the analysis that a client or co-worker requires.

-Average annual base salary (US): $93,107 [2]
+Median annual total salary (US): $106,000 [2]

 A business analyst collects and reviews data for specific business projects.
-They’re responsible for supporting or leading projects as well as coordinating projects with other teams to analyze issues and present information about your analysis.
+They’re responsible for supporting or leading projects as well as coordinating projects with other teams to analyze issues and present information about their analysis.
 Data visualization may not be your primary focus, but it can be an important tool as part of your role as a business analyst.

-Average annual base salary (US): $116,699 [3]
+Median annual total salary (US): $155,000 [3]

 A data scientist is responsible for using tools to collect and analyze data.
-You may have to create and test different models using data that are available to you and make recommendations based on your data analysis.
+You may have to create and test different models using data that is available to you and make recommendations based on your data analysis.
 Your position could require you to use data visualization software to help you analyze data and present your findings to clients or others in your organization.

 You will likely encounter questions during your job interview process that test your knowledge and expertise in data visualization tools.
 To help you prepare for it, here are some standard questions you may encounter and guidance on how to answer them.